pisceanfoot/DataStaxDay/README.md

 At the moment we're prefixing the keyspace name to the table name in our CQL commands e.g. ```<yourkeyspace>.sales```.

-Let's make it a little easier - we can set our ***default*** keyspace so that we dont need to type it every time.
+Let's make it a little easier - we can set our ***default*** keyspace so that we dont need to type it in every time.

 ```
 use <yourkeyspace>;